 - What access to / tenure over the land and marine environment does the community have?

-- Are there any stakeholders that have access to or tenure over a marine environment that can host a cage or net pen?
+- Are there any stakeholders that have access to or tenure over a marine environment that can host a cage, floating lines, or shellfish bed?

 - Do stakeholders understand the concept of sustainability?